Laser Mission: Cast

+Production

+The film was a co-production between West Germany, South Africa, and the United States.
+The movie was filmed primarily in South Africa and Namibia.
+The screenplay was written by Phillip Gutteridge from a story by David A. Frank, crafting a straightforward action narrative centered on Cold War espionage involving a kidnapped laser expert and a stolen diamond.
+The film's music was composed by David Knopfler, co-founder of Dire Straits.
+He has one straight-ahead rocker that is played during the opening credits, closing credits, and several times in between, playing six times in the film.
+It was Brandon Lee's first major English-language leading role following his debut in the 1986 Hong Kong film Legacy of Rage.
+The budget was so small that the filmmakers had to re-use extras repeatedly and, despite the title of the film, there are no lasers featured in the movie.

 Release

 In the United States the film was released on home video in 1990 by Turner Home Entertainment.

 The film was released in Australia directly on video in 1994.

+The film eventually became a staple of budget DVD multi-packs, particularly the ones manufactured by Mill Creek.

 Box office

 In the US the film was a financial success.

 After Brandon Lee's untimely death in an accident on the set of The Crow, movies such as Laser Mission saw a surge in video sales.

 Reception and legacy

 From contemporary reviews, Variety described the film as a "lively, well-made actioner with humor" that had both Brandon Lee and Debi Monahan left to "struggle with a mediocre script."

 Jon Casimir of The Sydney Morning Herald did not like the film, finding the acting poor, with the plot and action scenes unconvincing.
 Pat Gillespie of The Age found the direction clumsy but said that Lee's and action film fans would find the film entertaining.

 From retrospective reviews, Jim Vorel and Kenneth Lowe of Paste Magazine did not like it and found the continuity disorienting.
 Dan Colón of Talk Film Society said the film is great for those with an appetite for action-oriented B movies.

 RiffTrax spoofed the film on October 3, 2011.